New to Sly Flourish? Start Here or subscribe to the newsletter.

 Sly Flourish's Books

-Share this article with your friends using this link: https://slyflourish.com/encounter_optimization_monster_mix.html
+Share this article by copying this link: https://slyflourish.com/encounter_optimization_monster_mix.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.